 - A. Drive-up uses are prohibited. - B. All new uses or structures or major exterior alterations of existing structures in the CD-3 zone shall comply with the following: - 1.
 The developer shall be required to gain approval from the planning commission during a plan review in public session regarding the design and siting of the structure(s) and all other requirements of this title.
-The approval or denial of a proposed land use resulting from this review will occur as a limited land use decision and shall require notice to property owners in the notice area (see17.120).
+The approval or denial of a proposed land use resulting from this review will occur as a limited land use decision and shall require notice to property owners in the notice area

+(see17.120).

 - 2. The use or structure must conform to this chapter. - 3.
 The design of all structures, and materials selected for their exterior surfaces, will utilize scale, color and materials that will enhance and promulgate the small town/village idiom currently found in the adjacent CD-2 and C-3 zones. - 4.
-Prefabricated or sheet metal-sided buildings are prohibited. - C. Plans shall be reviewed to assess the possible presence of any geologic hazard.
-If any part of the subject lot is in an area designated as a moderate or severe hazard area on the Bandon Bluff Inventory Natural Hazards Map or if any geologic hazard is suspected, the planning commission shall require a report to be supplied by the developer which satisfactorily evaluates the degree of hazard present and recommends appropriate precautions to avoid endangering life and property and minimize erosion.
-The burden of proof is on the landowner to show that it is safe to build. - 1.
-The following identifies the reports which may be required: - a.
-Soils Report.
-This report shall include data regarding the nature, distribution, and strength of existing soils, conclusions and recommendations for grading, design criteria for corrective measures, and options and recommendations covering the carrying capabilities of the sites to be developed in a manner imposing the minimum variance from the natural conditions.
-The investigation and report shall be prepared by a professional civil engineer currently registered in the state of Oregon. - b.
-Geology Report.
-This report shall include an adequate description, as defined by the city manager or designate, of the geology of the site, conclusions and recommendations regarding the effect of geologic conditions in the proposed development, and opinions and recommendations as to the carrying capabilities of the sites to be developed.
-The investigation and report shall be prepared by a professional geologist currently registered in the state of Oregon. - c.
-Hydrology Report.
-This report shall include an adequate description, as defined by the city manager or designate, of the hydrology of the site, conclusions and recommendations regarding the effect of hydrologic conditions on the proposed development, and options and recommendations covering the carrying capabilities of the sites to be developed.
-The investigation and report shall be prepared by a professional civil engineer currently registered in the state of Oregon. - 2.
-The planning commission may waive any of these reports if it decides that they are irrelevant to the site. - D. Minor modifications to existing structures, such as entryways, decks, porches, windows, fences and changes due to normal maintenance or emergency repairs, may be administratively approved provided the modifications do not occur in a hazard area, do not impact view from adjoining areas and are consistent with all other provisions of this title. - E. Development must acknowledge and accommodate the Port of Bandon's Riverwalk Master Plan. - F. All homes in the CD-3 zone, including conventionally constructed and manufactured homes, shall utilize at least eight of the following design features (at least 4 of the design features required must be integrated on a face of the dwelling): - 1.
+Prefabricated or sheet metal-sided buildings are prohibited. - C. Minor modifications to existing structures, such as entryways, decks, porches, windows, fences and changes due to normal maintenance or emergency repairs, may be administratively approved provided the modifications do not occur in a hazard area, do not impact view from adjoining areas and are consistent with all other provisions of this title. - D. Development must acknowledge and accommodate the Port of Bandon's Riverwalk Master Plan. - E. All homes in the CD-3 zone, including conventionally constructed and manufactured homes, shall utilize at least eight of the following design features (at least 4 of the design features required must be integrated on a face of the dwelling): - 1.
 Garage constructed with finish materials matching the residence; - 2.
 Hip Roof - 3.
-Roof with a pitch at or greater than 3/12;

-- 4. Hip Roof;

-- 5. Gables;

-- 6. Mullioned Windows

-- 7. Eaves with a minimum projection of six inches;

-- 8. Tile or architectural grade shingles;

-- 9. Dormers;

-- 10. Offsets on the building face or roof of at least twelve (12) inches;

-- 11. Cupolas;

-- 12. Covered porch a minimum of 25 square feet;

-- 13. Recessed entry area a minimum of three feet

-- 14. Pillars or posts;

-- 15. Bay windows;

-- 16. Window shutters;

-- 17. Clerestory windows;

-- 18. Horizontal lap siding on 100% of the exterior, cedar shake of shingle or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.
+Roof with a pitch at or greater than 3/12; - Hip Roof; - Gables: - Mullioned Windows - 7.
+Eaves with a minimum projection of six inches; - 8.
+Tile or architectural grade shingles; - Dormers: - 10.
+Offsets on the building face or roof of at least twelve (12) inches; - 11.
+Cupolas: - 12.
+Covered porch a minimum of 25 square feet; - 13.
+Recessed entry area a minimum of three feet - 14.
+Pillars or posts; - 15.
+Bay windows; - 16.
+Window shutters; - 17.
+Clerestory windows; - 18.
+Horizontal lap siding on 100% of the exterior, cedar shake of shingle or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.

-- 17.28.050 Signs.